Femur Shaft Fractures, Causes, Symptoms & Treatment

 After a comprehensive understanding of the injury and medical history, a doctor needs to do a careful examination and assessment of the overall condition.
 While a physical examination, a doctor should check:

 After examining these conditions, a doctor must feel for pulses.
-If the patient is awake, sensation, and movement in the leg and foot must be examined.
+If the patient is awake, the doctor will examine sensation, and movement in the leg and foot.
 Then the doctor should examine the patient’s leg, thigh, the tightness of the skin, and muscles around the thigh and foot and then find out the abnormalities.

 Non-surgical Treatment

 However, in most cases, femur shaft fractures need surgical treatment.
-But in some cases, non-surgical treatment can be given.
-Sometimes, a cast is used in the case of very young children.
+But in some cases, non-surgical treatment is enough.
+In the case of very young children, the doctor will apply a cast.

 Timing of surgery- In the case of surgical treatment, femur fractures should be fixed within 24 to 48 hours.
 Fixation can be delayed so long as other life-threatening injuries or unstable medical conditions are stabilized.
 Open fractures should be treated with antibiotics as soon as the patient is admitted to the hospital so that the risk of infection can be minimized.
-The open wound, bone, and tissues, must be cleaned during surgery.
+The surgeon will clean the open wounds, bone, and tissues.

 Prior to surgery, a doctor can place the leg either in a long-leg splint or in traction as emergency management of the fracture.
 Skeletal traction is a pulley system of weights and counterweights that holds the broken pieces of bone together.
 It keeps the leg straight and also helps in relieving the pain.
 It keeps the broken bones as aligned as possible and maintains the proper length of the leg.